Editorial ranking 456 parks ranked

 California

-Why it ranks: History buffs and anyone interested in criminal justice, civil rights, or military heritage will find this deeply rewarding.
+Why it ranks: History buffs with an interest in American incarceration, Native American civil rights, or military history will find Alcatraz genuinely rewarding.

 NPSNational Battlefield